 When I was 20, I graduated from university, and by 21 I was already in suit and tie.
-I spent my days in a cubicle maybe a couple metres wide, doing tax returns for a lot of wealthy people who didn’t seem to care too much about it.
-Supposedly I was doing everything right, but I probably only lasted a week in the job before I began asking myself, “Surely there is more to life than this?”
+I spent my days in a cubicle, maybe a couple of metres wide, doing tax returns for a bunch of wealthy people who didn’t seem to care too much about it.
+Supposedly I had made all the right moves in life, but I only lasted a week in my career before I began asking myself, “Surely there is more to life than this?”

-In early 2010, I’d had enough.
+Two years later, I’d had enough.
 I was only 23 years old but had already grown sick of life.
-I hated waking up early in the morning, hated being told what to do by someone I didn’t know and hated working so hard for something that I didn’t even really want.
+I hated waking up early in the morning, hated being told what to do by someone I didn’t know and hated working so hard for something I didn’t even want.
 At the time, many firms were hurting from the global financial crisis, and my employer offered extended leave to anyone who wanted it.

 I took it.

-I returned to my cubicle and one year later gained the exalted status of Chartered Accountant.
-For most accountants that’s the beginning, but for me it was the end.
-I quit my job 2 months later and never looked back.
+Eight weeks later I returned to my cubicle, and after a year I finally gained the exalted status of Chartered Accountant.
+For most accountants that was the beginning, but for me it was the end.
+I quit my job two months later and never looked back.

 About this website